-In 1996 when Bob Kealing, a reporter with the Orlando area NBC affiliate and a freelance writer, learned that Jack Kerouac had lived in the area he began to investigate.
-Finally he learned from John Sampas, Jack Kerouac’s brother-in-law and executor of his estate, that the circa 1926 cottage was located at 1418½ Clouser Avenue, College Park.
+In 1996, when Bob Kealing, a reporter with the Orlando area NBC television affiliate and a freelance writer, learned Jack Kerouac had lived in the area he began investigating.
+He eventually learned from John Sampas, Jack Kerouac’s brother-in-law and executor of his estate, that the circa 1920 cottage was located at 1418½ Clouser Avenue, College Park.
 Kerouac and his mother had shared a two-room apartment at the back of the house from July 1957 until spring 1958.
-When Bob Kealing investigated he found the cottage still standing, though in a state of disrepair.
+Bob Kealing soon discovered the cottage was still standing, but in a state of disrepair.

-Kealing wrote a four-thousand-word article on his discovery of the cottage for the Orlando Sentinel in March 1997.
-After reading the article a number of local people decided to band together to buy the home, refurbish it, and establish it as a haven for up-and-coming writers as a tribute to the literary legacy of Jack Kerouac.
-The Kerouac Project, a non-profit corporation, was established and $10,000 was donated as down payment for the property.
-After some intense negotiating the house was put under contract.
+Kealing wrote a four-thousand-word article on his discovery of the cottage for the Orlando Sentinel newspaper in March 1997.
+After reading the article, local College Park bookshop owners and entrepreneurs, Marty and Jan Cummins, contacted Bob with the idea of establishing a nonprofit corporation that would buy the cottage, refurbish it, and establish it as a haven for up-and-coming writers and a unique tribute to the literary legacy of Jack Kerouac in Central Florida.

-To close the deal on the property, the Kerouac Project needed more than $100,000—money the project did not have.
-But that changed when USA Today ran a brief article about the undertaking to buy the house.
-Jeffrey Cole, Chairman and President of Cole National read the article.
-He had been a fan of Jack Kerouac and On The Road in his youth and he approached the Kerouac Project to ask what he could do to help.
-Jeffrey Cole agreed to send the balance of the money needed to purchase the house and the deal for the property was soon closed.
+To close the deal on the property, $100,000 was needed—money the Kerouac Project did not have.
+But that changed when USA Today ran a brief article about the undertaking to buy and preserve the house in Orlando.
+Jeffrey Cole, Chairman and President of Cole National, read the article while flying from New York to Cleveland on business.
+He was a fan of Jack Kerouac and On The Road in his youth as an undergraduate at Harvard and an editor of the “Harvard Lampoon”.
+After reading the article, Jeffery called Marty Cummins to ask what he could do to help.
+Jeffrey Cole generously agreed to provide the balance of the money needed to purchase the cottage.

 After some restoration and maintenance, the first writer-in-residence moved into the house for her three-month residency in the fall of 2000.
-Each writer is provided free lodging at the house, along with a food stipend so they can concentrate fully on their work.
-To date 62 writers-in-residence from the United States and several other countries have spent time at the Kerouac House working on their projects.
+Each writer is provided free lodging in the cottage, along with a food stipend so he or she can concentrate fully on their work.
+To date over 65 writers-in-residence from the United States and a number of other countries have spent time at the Kerouac House working on their projects.

-Since its founding, further grants have allowed the Kerouac Project to continue maintaining and restoring the house, pay off all debt, and purchase the adjoining house, which is used as a rental property to provide ongoing income.
+Since its founding, further grants from various organizations and individual donors have allowed the Kerouac Project to continue maintaining and restoring the house and pay off all debt.
+As well, the Kerouac Project owns an adjoining house, which is used as a rental property to provide ongoing income.

 Over the years, the work of the Kerouac Project has been reported on by USA Today, the Los Angeles Times, Boston Globe, CNN, Orlando Sentinel, National Public Radio, Writer magazine and other media outlets from around the world.
 As well, a number of visitors have made their way to Orlando to visit the Kerouac House, among them the late actor and musician Steve Allen, David Amram, Jack Kerouac’s friend and musical collaborator, San Francisco’s poet laureate and owner of City Lights Bookshop, Lawrence Ferlinghetti, historian Douglas Brinkley, noted actor and author Michael York, and Carolyn Cassady, widow of Kerouac’s traveling partner Neal Cassady.
-Along with this notoriety has come an ever-increasing number of writers applying to become one of the four writers-in-residence chosen each year.
+And regular fans of Jack Kerouac and the Beats continue to visit the house.
+With this notoriety has come an ever-increasing number of writers applying to be one of the four writers-in-residence chosen each year.